 Please make sure to read all of the information on the this site's "Prepare for the Fair" pages, in addition to the information here.
 We understand that being an international student (one who will eventually require sponsorship in order to work in the U.S.) presents some unique challenges.
 To help you respond to those challenges, we have prepared a few resources that are specific to the international student experience at job fairs.
 Make sure you take full advantage of these as well as visiting your college career center for a resume review and practice introducing yourself.
-For further career information and resources for international students, please visit the CDN's career siteand the Career Services website.
+For further career information and resources for international students, please visit the Career Services website.

 Be sure to visit the ISSS information table to get the information about work options for F-1, J-1, and H-1B visas.

 - Learn more about the International Students Flag System

 - Video: Succeeding at the University of Minnesota Career Fair